higoreduardodocs/nest/README.md

-Server application developed in Nest
+Server application developed in Nest and MySQL

 > :fire: Development